Short Bhutan Tour Package - 7 Days

 Overview

-Nepal Bhutan Short Tour Overview
+Short Bhutan Tour Package Overview

 From Nepal’s bustling cities full of culture and heritage to Bhutan’s peaceful culture and beautiful monasteries, you can visit them side by side.
 Travelling to Bhutan will be a lot of fun and exciting, as it is the only country in the world that officially uses Gross National Happiness (GNH) to measure its development and progress, rather than solely relying on Gross Domestic Product (GDP).

-This short Nepal Bhutan tour can be the perfect destination for those who want to travel with friends, family and even small children.
+This short Bhutan tour from Kathmandu can be the perfect destination for those who want to travel with friends, family and even small children.
 No special fitness level or long vacation is needed to enjoy this holiday.
 In just 7 days, you will explore the breathtaking destinations and cultural treasures of both Nepal and Bhutan.

 After arrival in Nepal, first you will do a Kathmandu Sightseeing tour by visiting the city’s major UNESCO World Heritage Sites.
 You will visit famous places such as Pashupatinath Temple, Boudhanath Stupa, Kathmandu Durbar Square, and more.
 Our tour guide will share insights into each place, explaining its history, significance, and cultural importance.

-Then you will start your Bhutan tour by taking a flight from Kathmandu International Airport(TIA).
+Then you will start your short Bhutan tour by taking a flight from Kathmandu International Airport(TIA).
 The flight from Kathmandu to Paro International Airport (Bhutan’s only International Airport) will take about 1 hour.
 During the flight, you will witness aerial views of Nepal’s cities and mountain ranges, including the world’s highest mountains above 8,000m, such as Mount Everest, Lhotse, Makalu, and Kangchenjunga.
 Upon arrival in Paro, you will complete the immigration process and then be greeted by your Bhutan tour guide, who will welcome you and assist you for the rest of your journey.

 Then the trip takes you to Paro and Thimpu- two of Bhutan’s major destinations, where traditional temples and forts are located.
 A historic town, Paro is home to many sacred sites and historical buildings scattered throughout the valley.